secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd.md

 #### Applying for Maternity, Adoptive, Paternity, Parent's or Parental Leave in Ireland

-To initiate your leave, submit your time off by selecting the `Parental Leave` category in Time Off by Deel at least 30 days before your leave starts and contact total-rewards@gitlab.com.
+To initiate your leave, submit your time off by selecting the `Parental Leave` category in Workday at least 30 days before your leave starts and contact total-rewards@gitlab.com.
 Please familiarize yourself with [GitLab's Parental Leave policy]({{< ref "general-and-entity-benefits#parental-leave" >}}).

 <details>
 <summary markdown="span">Other Types of Statutory Leave</summary>